-Batteries are installed by your Airstream dealer.
-The following sections provide general information about capacity, maintenance, and storage of batteries commonly used in the RV industry.
-For details specific to the battery your dealer installed, refer to the manufacturer's information.
+The following sections provide general information about the capacity, maintenance, and storage of the different types of batteries.
+Please refer to the battery manufacturer's information for details specific to the type of battery you chose for your Airstream.

 Battery Capacity